languel/cloudywindow/README.md

 - Drag-and-drop file and URL support
 - Open local HTML files (PDF optional; see Notes)
 - Links with `target=_blank` open in a new frameless CloudyWindow
-- Per‑site CSS rules with starter recipes (TLDraw, Excalidraw, Strudel, play.ertdfgcvb.xyz, Cables, Unit)
+- Per‑site CSS rules with starter recipes
 - Built‑in Site CSS editor window + DOM/CSS picker with auto‑zap, undo, and site reset
 - Keyboard shortcuts for UI toggling, fullscreen, and more
 - Custom frameless resize handles (edges + corners)